mmashoto/sql_data_warehouse_project/README.md

 Founded in **2008**, **TerraVolt** is a global e-commerce enterprise specializing in **bicycles, components, and cycling apparel**.
 The company operates across multiple continents, leveraging digital platforms to deliver high-performance products to an international customer base.
 As TerraVolt’s operations expanded, its data environment became increasingly complex, with disparate systems generating large volumes of transactional, customer, and operational data.
 The absence of centralized integration led to data silos, inconsistent reporting, and limited analytical visibility across business functions.

-To overcome these challenges, TerraVolt launched the **SQL Data Warehouse Initiative** - a strategic data modernization project designed to consolidate fragmented data sources into a **centralized analytical ecosystem**.
+To overcome these challenges, TerraVolt launched the **SQL Data Warehouse Initiative**, a strategic data modernization project designed to consolidate fragmented data sources into a **centralized analytical ecosystem**.
 This warehouse will enable a single source of truth for business intelligence, support data-driven decision-making, and enhance enterprise performance through reliable, scalable, and governed analytics infrastructure.

 In addition to the data warehousing build, this project incorporates an advanced Data Analysis and Business Intelligence (BI) capability.
 This includes comprehensive Exploratory Data Analysis (EDA), statistical profiling, time-series trend evaluation, and customer/product performance analytics.
 The BI layer strengthens TerraVolt’s ability to derive meaningful insights by enabling dynamic dashboards, KPI monitoring, forecasting foundations, and real-time decision support, ensuring that the SQL warehouse becomes both an analytical engine and a business-facing intelligence platform.